aymansvvd/CMEMS_Data_Analysis/README.md

 pip install motuclient copernicusmarine netCDF4 pandas numpy openpyxl chardet xarray
 ```

-Python **3.9+** is recommended.
+Python 3.9+ recommended.

 ---

-## Notes & Recommendations
+## Notes

-- A valid CMEMS account is required, and dataset licence terms must be accepted.
-- For large temporal or spatial downloads, consider splitting requests by year.
+- CMEMS credentials required
+- Daily downloads may take time for long time ranges
-- Ensure latitude values are in degrees for UI and CHL/PFT calculations.
+- Latitude must be in degrees
-- CMEMS datasets may have hourly or daily resolution; adjust temporal sampling in retrieval scripts accordingly.
-- Ensure output directories exist or are created during script execution.
+- Ensure output directories exist or will be created

 ---

 ## License

-This repository is intended for scientific and research use.
+For scientific and research use.